cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-networks/get-started/create-local-tunnel.md

 {{<Aside>}}

 Cloudflare Tunnel can install itself as a system service on Linux and Windows and as a launch agent on macOS.
-For more information, refer to [Run as a service](/cloudflare-one/connections/connect-networks/install-and-setup/tunnel-guide/local/as-a-service/).
+For more information, refer to [run as a service](/cloudflare-one/connections/connect-networks/configure-tunnels/local-management/as-a-service/).

 {{</Aside>}}